Integrations Guide

 Configuration

-Each webhook requires:
+Each event webhook subscription requires:

 - URL: The endpoint to receive notifications

-- Events: Which events trigger the webhook
+- Event Types: Which events trigger the webhook (e.g.,

 Event Types